McTechie/loggsy/docs/SETUP.md

 ```

 - [ ] Open the browser and go to `http://localhost:3000`

+> You may see an error in the browser, but don't worry, it will be fixed once the backend server is running.
+>
+> Simply refresh the page once the backend server is running.

 - [ ] To stop the server, Press `Ctrl + C` in the terminal where the server is running